Cellular Text Messaging of Limited ePHI with Research Participants

 - Remove any received messages once acted upon.
 Prioritize acting upon and removing messages that contain ePHI.

-Mobile devices used for contact with research participants must be owned by the University, used solely for the University purpose of transmitting ePHI, kept updated throughout the communication period, and managed according to all applicable University policies.
+Mobile devices used for contact with research participants must be owned by the University, used solely for University business, kept updated throughout the communication period, and managed according to all applicable University policies.

-- Only dedicated mobile devices may be used.
-Use of the dedicated mobile device for any other University or personal business is prohibited.
+- Only University owned mobile devices may be used.
+Use of the mobile device for anything other than University business is prohibited.

 - Utilize large, well known cellular carriers.